pcda17/pcda17.github.io/week-1.md

     y=5.0
     z="Hello"

 If you type `x` and hit return, you’ll notice the variable’s current value is output on the line below.
-Trying the same with with `x+2` will return 7.
+Trying the same with `x+2` will return 7.

     x+2

-> Output:
+> *Output:*
 >
 >     7